 The staffers remain particularly interested in determining the name of the individual who Mr. Christensen believes relates to the assassination.
 They will explore means of determining this information to include the possibility of having Sgt.
 Stevenson call Christensen and ask him for the identity (Stevenson indicated his extreme unwillingness to do this).

 Winter Watch Takeaway: Seriously?
 Why didn’t Klein and/or Cornwall make the call or visit to Christensen?
 First they brand Christensen as a crazy and then fail to pursue a contact with him.
-What a circus and typical Crime Syndicate cover up and M.O, and a method we encounter a lot in other crimes.
+What a circus and typical Crime Syndicate cover up and M.O, and a method we encounter with a lot in other crimes.

 This account also answers the refrain from pajama people that “someone would talk.”
 The answer is they do, and frequently are suppressed, killed, gaslighted and thrown into mental institutions.